You are here

 Chair, Professional Education Steering Committee (PESC) - Prem K. Pahwa, LCSW, CST

-Prem K. Pahwa, is a Licensed Clinical Social Worker and an AASECT Certified Sex Therapist, in Private Practice in Chicago.
-He is full time Faculty in the graduate Counseling / Clinical Mental Health program at DePaul University in Chicago.
-Prem is the Assistant Director and Core Faculty for the University of Michigan Sexual Health Certificate Program.
+Prem K. Pahwa, is a licensed clinical social worker and an AASECT Certified Sex Therapist (CST) in private practice in Chicago.
+He is full time faculty in the Graduate Counseling/Clinical Mental Health Program at DePaul University in Chicago and also serves as the Assistant Director and Core Faculty for the University of Michigan Sexual Health Certificate Program.

 Prem may be reached at firstname.lastname@example.org.